 One thing is sure: whatever the light levels, it is still desperately slow-growing for a Sarracenia.

-The plant is finally going “alba” almost as much as it can, exhibiting a nice white top portion, albeit with vein leftovers that, counterintuitively, fade out under the sunlight.
-Height of this late summer pitcher is about 30 cm.
+The plant is finally going “alba” almost as much as it can, exhibiting a nice white top portion, albeit with vein leftovers that, counterintuitively, fade out with prolonged exposure to sunlight.

 A bit more than a year was necessary for the plant to produce an adult-looking pitcher, and it has come near the end of the growing season.
 This was to be expected from a Sarracenia leucophylla anyway, as the species is not particularly vigorous in spring.
 Still… it’s a slow grower.